girliemac/RPi-KittyCam/README.md

 #### Install Raspi-io

-You need this I/O plugin to use Johnny-Five on Raspbian.
+This I/O plugin allows you to use Johnny-Five on Raspbian.

 ```
 $ npm install raspi-io